 Step 5: Throw out the rest

 The rest of the stuff is non-salvageable items.
 This is why you have a dumpster (you can search for dumpster rentals near me for more).
 It is a lot easier to take larger items that have no other place.
 Each room will have obvious trash that needs to be thrown out in the hoarder house so throw it in the trash bags and get rid of it.

-When you have this system for cleaning a neglected house you will likely come across a variety of items.
-If you have the system in place you just need to mentally label any item as “Keep, Sell, Donate” if it’s none of these it goes in the trash.
+When you have this system for cleaning a neglected house, you will likely come across a variety of items.
+If you have the system in place, you need to mentally label any item as “Keep, Sell, Donate” if it’s none of these, it goes in the trash.
 Simple!

 Step 6: Pick the next room and begin again